mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Writing an expression parser may take a while to get right.
-To help with that, the [`parser-combinators`][parser-combinators] package comes with the `Control.Monad.Combinators.Expr` module which exports only two things: the `Operator` data type and the `makeExprParser` helper.
-Both are well documented, so in this section we will not repeat the documentation, instead we are going to write a simple but fully functional expression parser.
+To help with that, the [`parser-combinators`][parser-combinators] package comes with the `Control.Monad.Combinators.Expr` module, which exports only two things: the `Operator` data type and the `makeExprParser` helper.
+Both are well documented, so in this section we will not repeat the documentation; instead, we are going to write a simple but fully functional expression parser.

-Let's start by defining a data type representing an expression as [AST][ast]:
+Let's start by defining a data type that represents an expression as an [AST][ast]:

 ```haskell